lofirepo/lofire/design/lofire.md

 For each commit, change notifications are sent to the appropriate pub/sub topic as a `Change` inside a signed `Event` message.
-Each `Change` contains an encrypted object, which is either a chunk of a commit, or a chunk of a file that a commit references.
+Each `Change` contains an encrypted `Block`, which is either a block of a commit, or a block of a file that a commit references.
-In case of the first chunk of a commit, it also contains the encryption key for the commit object, encrypted with a key derived from the branch public key & secret, and the publisher's public key.
+In case of the first block of a commit, it also contains the encryption key for the commit object, encrypted with a key derived from the branch public key & secret, and the publisher's public key.
-Brokers cannot decrypt this object, only subscribers, who need to look up the branch secret and the publisher's public key matching the publisher hash in the branch definition.
+Brokers cannot decrypt this block, only subscribers, who need to look up the branch secret and the publisher's public key matching the publisher hash in the branch definition.